Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • The Lake Terrace Convention Center opens.

-• The HPD becomes the first law enforcement agency in Mississippi to become nationally accredited through the CALEA.
+• The HPD becomes the first law enforcement agency in Mississippi to receive national CALEA accreditation.

 • 1999